Start at the beginning

 What if I’m more into mixed media and canvas art than fabric sculpting?

-If you’re already working in mixed media but want to scale up your work, create something for outdoors or explore new ideas then scroll down for product suggestions for mixed media projects.
+If you’re already working in mixed media but want to scale, create something for outdoors or explore new ideas then scroll down for product suggestions for mixed media projects.

 It’s important to mention that like all wet media, it’s good to protect your clothes and work area and use tools that are easy to clean.
-Gloves are not essential for working with Powertex but can be useful if using your hands to apply it.
+Gloves are not essential for working with Powertex but can be useful.

 - Gloves are useful but not necessary